 Organic farming - meaning, techniques of organic farming and its scope in India.
-Agricultural credit in India - Source, problems and govt. policies.

-Marketing and prices - Nature of supply and demand for agricultural products; income and price elasticity of demand and supply, agriculture marketing in India, rationale for state intervention; agricultural price policy (recent).
+Marketing and Prices - Nature of supply and demand for agricultural products; income and price elasticity of demand and supply, agriculture marketing in India, rationale for state intervention; agricultural price policy (recent).